Condom shortage hampers India's AIDS fight

 In the western state of Maharashtra, the stock of free condoms was one-eighth of its monthly requirement of 3.3 million condoms on Oct.
 17.

-Despite recent hiccups, India's AIDS program has won praise globally - HIV prevalence among female sex workers almost halved to 2.67 percent during 2007-2011 and new infections have fallen in recent years.
+Despite recent hiccups, India's AIDS programme has won praise globally - HIV prevalence among female sex workers almost halved to 2.67 percent during 2007-2011 and new infections have fallen in recent years.

 The NACO official in New Delhi said free condom supplies should improve in the next 15-20 days.